 There is an extensive range of commercial and industrial property types and sites available throughout the Borough; from office accommodation and factory buildings through to development sites.
 Social enterprise businesses include: Ballymena Business Centre, Carrickfergus Enterprise Centre and LEDCOM in Larne, offer an extensive range of quality accommodation and provide support services for SMEs.
 There are several private sector owned business parks including the extensive sites at Kilroot in Carrickfergus and Silverwood in Ballymena that typically provide larger sized units for rental.
 Invest NI also has a range of industrial sites available in the Borough.

-in 2018 Council developed a Business Incubation Centre at the Ecos Parkland in Ballymena that is currently managed by the innovation specialist provider Catalyst.
+in 2018 Council developed a small Business Incubation Centre at the Ecos Parkland in Ballymena presently managed by the innovation specialist Catalyst.
 Council is currently leading on the development of the i4C Innovation Centre at the Saint Patrick’s Barracks regeneration site in Ballymena.
-This new build facility of circa 9,000m2 will offer a mix of labs and workshops for rental by SME’s and Grade A office accommodation for occupancy by start-ups and growth companies in key targets sectors such as Cleantech.
-It is also the base for the iLAB facility (innovation laboratory) that comprises a makerspace and a Cleantech training and demonstration suite with expert staff on hand to provide a range of facilitated training and supports.
+This new build facility of circa 9,000m2 will offer a mix of labs and incubation workshops for rental by SME’s and Grade A office accommodation for key targets sectors such as cleanech or fintech.
+It is also the base for the iLAB (innovation laboratory) a staffed facility comprising a makerspace and cleantech training and demonstration suite.

 To make an initial enquiry about any property offering or type across the Borough, please complete your business requirements on our Property Request form.